ZJUVAI/zjuvai.github.io/content/authors/yingchaojiefeng/_index.md

 ---
 # Display name
-name: Zhe Zhao
+name: Yingchaojie Feng

-index: 150
+index: 370

 # Username (this should match the folder name)
 authors:
-  - zhezhao
+  - yingchaojiefeng

 # Is this the primary user of the site?
 superuser: true